ablmz/AbschlussProject-EndToEnd-DS-Project-/Machine Learning Model/Readme.txt

 Machine Learning Model :

-Machine Learning Model with The Data of Clinics in Lower Saxony Germany
+Machine Learning Model with The Data of Clinics in Niedersachsen - Germany